 Solomons Island Fishing

 For those tired of hanging out, fishing is hugely popular.

-There’s a boat ramp & fishing supplies under the Route 4 bridge crossing the Patuxent River.
+There are a boat ramp and fishing supplies under the Route 4 bridge crossing the Patuxent River.

 If you don’t have a boat, you can rent one on Solomons Island.